jackyzyb/bayesian-coresets-optimization/README.md

-# Bayesian Coresets: An Optimization Perspective
+# Bayesian Coresets: Revisiting the Nonconvex Optimization Perspective

 The code is used for the experiments in the manuscript, [Bayesian Coresets: An Optimization Perspective](https://arxiv.org/abs/2007.00715).
 We add our IHT methods in addition to [Trevor Campbell, etc.'s repository](https://github.com/trevorcampbell/bayesian-coresets) (commit